IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_snapshots.md

 **Note:**

 -   IBM® FlashCopy® function is referred to as the more generic volume snapshots and cloning within this documentation set.
 Not all supported products use the FlashCopy function terminology.
--   For volume snapshot support, the minimum orchestration platform version requirements are Red Hat® OpenShift® 4.4 and Kubernetes 1.17.

 When creating volume snapshots, be sure to follow all of the snapshot configurations, found in [Compatibility and requirements](../installation/csi_ug_requirements.md) before snapshot creation.